naoshibaikyu/cyborgresistance/epilogues/special/CR_XMAS_2017_ACT_IV.md

 Hornet: No, I'm pretty sure that was death.
 Now I'm immortal!
 Ha!

-GhostPastAnnoyed: Are you really this fucking self absorbed?
+GhostPast Annoyed: Are you really this fucking self absorbed?

 GhostPresentShocked: No!
 We're Christmas Ghosts!
 No swearing in this Christian Holiday!